• News

 Finnish scaleups have shown their resilience to economic headwinds by continuing to grow and improving their bottom line.

-Helsingin Sanomat has analysed the latest financial statements from 15 leading Finnish scaleups, as defined by size or the amount of capital raised in recent years, finding that most of the companies continued to grow at an impressive clip despite a challenging economy last year.
+Helsingin Sanomat has analysed the latest financial statements from 15 leading Finnish scaleups, as defined by size or the amount of capital raised in recent years, finding that most of the companies continued to grow at an impressive clip despite the challenging economy last year.

 Hostaway, which provides solutions for managing bookings, pricing and marketing to businesses in the accommodation sector, exhibited the highest growth rate, its revenue surging by almost 180 per cent year-on-year to over 20 million euros in 2023.